Jhon Lucumí: Bologna

 On 18 August 2022, he moved to Italian club Bologna.
 He made his debut on 27 August, playing a full 90 minutes in a 2–0 home defeat to A.C.
 Milan.
 Lucumí made his first direct goal contribution for the club on 12 November 2022, in a league match against Sassuolo, centering a cross to Michel Aebischer who scored Bologna's first goal in a 3–0 home win.
 He concluded his first season (2022–23) having made 33 appearances in Serie A and one appearance in the Coppa Italia.

 During the 2023–24 season, Lucumí continued as a regular defender for Bologna, making 29 appearances in Serie A and featuring in two Coppa Italia matches.
 He played a significant role in Bologna's historic campaign, which saw the club qualify for the UEFA Champions League for the first time in 60 years, having last participated in the 1964–65 European Cup.

 Lucumí scored Bologna's first goal of their 2024–25 UEFA Champions League campaign during a 2–1 home defeat against Lille in the league phase on 27 November 2024.
 He was also part of the Bologna squad that won the club's first Coppa Italia since 1974, securing the trophy during the 2024–25 season with a 1–0 victory against A.C.
 Milan.

+Juventus

+On 17 August 2026, Lucumí joined Juventus on a four-year contract.